ganong/manager-readme/README.md

 #### Hold my Team Accountable

 I'm a fan of using OKRs (Objectives and Key Results) to accomplish this.
 They help us to set goals and evaluate our progress and success.
-[This](https://rework.withgoogle.com/guides/set-goals-with-okrs/steps/introduction/) is a good introduction to OKRs.

 #### Keep my Eyes on the Horizon